unicode

 defines how input is to be interpreted if

-binaries are present in the Data
+binaries are present in the Data, while

 defines in what format output is to be